swch/strivve-docs/src/pages/resources/messaging/index.md

 IN_PROGRESS | | Task has started
 AUTH | | Task is attempting to authenticate PENDING_CREDS | | Initial set of credentials have not been received - starting the job early, and adding credentials after the job is already running can save time
+CREDS_RECEVIED | | Initial set of credentials have been received - starting the job early, and adding credentials after the job is already running can save time
 LOGIN_SUBMITTED | | Login form has been submitted
-PENDING_NEWCREDS | | Task is awaiting new credentails because the initial set was invalid LOGIN_RESUBMITTED | | Login form has been resubmitted after new creds PENDING_TFA | | Task awaiting a TFA response TFA_SUBMITTED | | TFA code has been received
+PENDING_NEWCREDS | | Task is awaiting new credentials because the initial set was invalid NEWCREDS_RECEIVED | | Task has received new credentials because the initial set was invalid LOGIN_RESUBMITTED | | Login form has been resubmitted after new credentials PENDING_TFA | | Task awaiting a TFA response TFA_RECEIVED | | Task has received a TFA response TFA_SUBMITTED | | TFA code has been received
 UPDATING | | Task is successfully authenticated and is placing the card PENDING_CARD | | Task is awaiting a card - this only occurs if a job and account are created before the card is added (uncommon implementation)